 Do I need a lawyer for external review?

 No. External review is designed to be accessible without legal representation.
-However, for very large claims or complex cases, a patient advocate or attorney can help strengthen your submission.
+However, for very large claims or complex cases, a patient advocate or attorney can help.

 Can I submit new evidence during external review?

 Yes.
-Unlike internal appeals where UHC controls what they review, external review allows you to submit any relevant medical evidence, including evidence that wasn't available during internal appeal.
+Unlike internal appeals where UHC controls what they review, external review allows you to submit any relevant medical evidence, including evidence not available during internal appeal.

 What if UHC doesn't follow the external review decision?

-File a complaint with your state Department of Insurance immediately.
-Also contact the external review organization.
-Failure to comply with binding external review decision is a serious violation.
+File a complaint with your state DOI immediately.
+Failure to comply with binding external review is a serious violation.

 Can I request external review for a partial denial?